ynashed/bionemo-fw-ea/README.md

 Regardless of your system, the easiest way to develop and test code is to mount a local copy of the code inside the BioNeMo Docker container.
 While you may [build the image from the Dockerfile](./setup/Dockerfile), we encourage folks to use the [launcher script, `launch.sh`](./launch.sh).

 The `launch.sh` script mounts the current working directory inside the container by default.
-This behavior can be customized by editing `PROJECT_PATH`, which is the local copy of the code, and `BIONEMO_PATH` in the `.env` file.
+This behavior can be customized by editing `BIONEMO_HOME` and `DOCKER_MOUTH_PATH`.

-`BIONEMO_PATH` is an environment variable used to select the path to the BioNeMo library in use.
-By default, this is the library installation path (`/opt/nvidia/bionemo`).
-For development, code should be mounted inside the container at `/workspace/bionemo`.

 Before commiting code, make sure to setup the auto-formatter and linter via precommit hooks:
 ```bash